This Poet's Corner

 To peer at them from eventide-

-Different sorts of kinships.
+Queer sorts of kinships.

-They down everything around
+They drown down

 They got family values!